wildfly/quickstart/ejb-remote/README.md

 console to see information messages regarding the deployment.

 Note that you can also start JBoss AS 7 and deploy the project using Eclipse.
-See the JBoss AS 7 Getting Started Guide for Developers for more information.
+See the JBoss AS 7
+<a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>
+for more information.

 Now start a client that will access the beans you just deployed: